samwillis/d2ts/packages/d2ts/README.md

 const fullJoin = input.pipe(join(other, 'full'))
 ```

-The join operation is type-safe, with appropriate nullable types for the different join types:
+Additionally there are type-safe variant of the join operator (`leftJoin`, `rightJoin`, `fullJoin`, `antiJoin`), with appropriate nullable types for the different join types:

 ```typescript
 // The two streams are initially keyed by the userId and commentId respectively